Updated: Apr 1

 What need are you trying to fulfil and how can you do it in a healthy, nurturing way with no side effects?

-Your worth is not dependent on the praise of others and you need to reinforce this message regularly.
+Our worth is not dependent on the praise of others and we need to reinforce this message regularly.

 Time for the high praise indeed.
 Your own.